From Braces to Hecke algebras & Quantum Groups: Novel class of quantum integrable systems associated symmetries

-{\em Question 1}.
-Let $(X, \check r)$ be a set theoretical solution of the Yang-Baxter equation.
-The next natural step is to investigate the existence of non-abelian algebras that are symmetries of the general open boundary transfer matrix, i.e. generalize Corollary \ref{Corollary1} for any brace solution.
+where the co-product is defined in (\ref{coproduct1}) (${\mathfrak l}_{i,j} \mapsto e_{i,j},$ recall also Remark \ref{remg}), i.e. the transfer matrix enjoys the $\mathfrak {gl}_{\mathcal N}$ symmetry. \end{proof} Let $(X, \check r)$ be a set theoretical solution of the Yang-Baxter equation.
+The next natural step is to investigate the existence of non-commutative algebras that are symmetries of the general open boundary transfer matrix, i.e. generalize Corollary \ref{Corollary1} for any brace solution.
 This is a fundamental problem and is investigated in \cite{DoiSmo}.

-We will provide below some new examples of symmetries of transfer matrices.
+We are now in the position to provide new examples of symmetries of periodic transfer matrices constructed from set-theoretic solutions of the Yang-Baxter equation.
 We will use the following known fact:

 \begin{lemma} Let $R$ be a solution of the Yang-Baxter equation, and $B$ be a ${\mathcal N}\times {\mathcal N}$ matrix such that